kzotter/esper-code-samples/itsm-connectors/servicenow/README.md

 A Service Portal Widget that displays live Esper device status inside ServiceNow Incident forms.

+## Status
+This project is a reference implementation and community sample, not an officially supported Esper product or managed integration.

+It is intended to demonstrate architectural patterns for integrating Esper’s Cloud APIs with ITSM platforms such as Zendesk, Salesforce, and ServiceNow.
+The code is designed for experimentation, extension, and adaptation within your own infrastructure.

 ## What It Does

 When an agent opens an Incident with a device serial number, the widget automatically: